kailash-manasarovar/statement/docs/timeline/2025/may.md

 - It's not like some of the other curious ideas I have at all.
 - I feel like it's a foreign idea, so in my attempts to figure it out I wonder if I'm picking it up from someone else.
 - I decide that my partner who has a practice in Harley Street must treat the royals - it wouldn't be unusual for that to happen - and I leave it there.
-- But I do start to wonder if ideas can be *put* in an intuitives head, as it were, for manipulation purposes.
-- I kept having these bizarre thoughts about the King throughout the course, and there was always something much stronger telling me just to note it and not to worry about it.
-That it is *not* our business and so that's why I have never reported it.
+- I kept having these bizarre thoughts about the King throughout the course, but there was always something much stronger telling me just to note it and not to worry about it.
-- And the ideas stopped once the course had ended too.
+- And the ideas stopped once the course had ended.
 - Interestingly, I have always had rather good feelings about the King, warm feelings, and when this happened strongly once again - in Dorset in early 2026 - I thought he actually might be coming to visit and I was quite excited about that.
 - It all clicked into place during/after [Bali in July 2026](../2026/july.md#loka-yoga) on the CIA psychological-torture intensive which had very little detrimental effect on me and, I think now, rather helped me enormously to get clear on a great many things - undoubtedly not their intention.